SECOND MILER GRANT PROGRAM (SMGP) INSTRUCTIONS, GUIDELINES AND PRINCIPLES

 One of the paramount objectives is, if possible, the nurturing of a relationship with applicants regardless of whether the application is approved or not.
 The SMGP will attempt to work with applicants to improve worthy applications if initially found wanting.

-An applicant’s affiliation with any other UB-based organizations will not hinder an application as long as there is no conflict with the Fellowship’s Vision or Statement of Purpose.
+An applicant’s affiliation with any other Urantia-Book-based organizations will not hinder an application as long as there is no conflict with the Fellowship’s Vision or Statement of Purpose.

 Examples of other applicants can be found in our Current and Past Second Miler Grant Recipients.